Overland Park Expungement Lawyers

 Henderson Legal Defense approaches each case with compassion and a commitment to helping individuals move forward positively.
 We understand the challenges associated with a criminal record and aim to provide support throughout the process.

-For more information, schedule an initial consultation at Henderson Legal Defense, LLC Attorneys at Law, in Olathe or Lawrence by filling out our online intake form or calling (913) 782-4030 today.
+For more information, schedule an initial consultation at Henderson Legal Defense, LLC Attorneys at Law, by filling out our online intake form or calling (913) 782-4030 today.
+We serve clients throughout Kansas City and Johnson County including in Overland Park, Olathe, Shawnee, and Lawerence.

 Our lawyers are licensed to practice in Missouri and Kansas.